The Bible tells us that Jesus Christ is going to be married. Who is the Bride of Christ? When does the marriage supper of the Lamb take place?

-When the marriage supper of the Lamb takes place
+When is the marriage supper of the Lamb?

 The Bible shows that God the Father is in control of end-time events.
 Speaking of His return to earth, Jesus said that only the Father knows “that day and hour” (Matthew 24:36; Mark 13:32).
 When the Father determines that the time is right, Jesus Christ will then send His angels to gather “His elect”—the saints who will be His Bride (Matthew 24:31).

 This group of faithful people will include those who are alive and those who have died in the Lord (1 Thessalonians 4:16-17).
 They will be changed into spirit at Christ’s return (1 Corinthians 15:50-53).
 It is this select group that will be the Bride of Christ and be at the marriage supper of the Lamb.

 For additional study, see the articles in the sections on the “End Times.”